-We illustrate a common way to install the DiMarzio Bluesbucker in a Gibson Les Paul style guitar in Example 2.
+We illustrate a common way to install the pickup in a Gibson Les Paul-style guitar in Example 2.

-Installing new pickups in your guitar is not very hard and only requires a few solder connections.
+Installing new pickups in your guitar isn’t too hard and only requires a few solder connections.
 Often, figuring out the wiring code is the most difficult part of installing an unknown humbucker, but since we know it’s a DiMarzio Bluesbucker, the installation is very straightforward.
 Since this humbucker has four colored wires, we can also modify it to unlock more tones.
 Next time we’ll discuss the coil-splitting mod to see how it works with this unique pickup.

 If you’ve found this guide helpful, please feel free to share this article on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.